-We applaud your desire to support and supply babies with natures richest and best nutrition.
-Therefore we know you are concerned about providing clean, healthy available breast milk.
-Remember, the simplest way to prevent the spread of any bacteria or disease is simply washing your hands!
+We applaud your desire to support and supply babies with nature’s richest and best nutrition.
+Therefore, we know you are concerned about providing clean, healthy available breast milk.

 Only the Breast provides a list of best practices for donors collecting, handling, and storing their breast milk.

-Express and collect and storing your breast milk:
+Expressing, and collecting, and storing your breast milk:

 - Wash your hands with warm water and soap, sudsing up your hands well for at least 15 seconds.
-Humming “Happy Birthday song” while you are washing is about the how long you need to soap your hands each time you collect.
+Humming the ‘Happy Birthday Song’ while you are washing your hands can help you measure how long you should wash your hands.

-- Rinse soap off your hands and pat dry with a paper towel.
+- Rinse the soap off your hands and pat dry with a paper towel.

 - Make sure you wash your hands before and after touching equipment and collecting your milk every time.